Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 Part 2 comprises the second and third years of the BDI degree, and requires 240 points—120 points each year.

-Note: Entry into Part 2 is based on your academic performance in Part 1.
-Entry generally requires good grades across all courses completed in Part 1.
+Note: Entry into Part 2 requires good grades across all courses completed in Part 1.

 In Part 2 you will develop your Industrial Design abilities through a series of studio-based courses and will gain a thorough knowledge of the key historical and theoretical approaches and precedents in the field of Industrial Design, its parameters and its relationship to other design disciplines.